 A Since its founding, the integrated ALCOLAB, Ltd. has supported business model reforms by regional financial institutions.
 More specifically, it has provided investment advice focusing on global asset allocation, helped strengthen the operational structure of regional financial institutions to make securities investment a core business for them, and supported the introduction and use of the risk appetite framework.
-The core functions and specialist talent associated business boundaries to provide full-fledged investment advisory services to individuals, general corporations, and regional financial institutions.
-While the integral service is investment advisory, we plan to provide a consulting service that takes advantage of the diverse capabilities of Hokkoku FHD.
-In such a way, we will offer various solutions to our customers' management issues.
-We will also develop training programs for investment advisory specialists, making every effort to foster professional talent capable of meeting customer needs.

 The core functions and specialist talent associated with our Group's market operations will be consolidated at FDAlco, which is the new post-merger company.
 By combining Hokkoku FHD's business base and ALCOLAB's expertise, we will work to further elevate the levels of our market operations and risk management.